ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: The ARMAr-LASSO

-Theorem~\ref{theo:PrAB} establishes that the inequalities we need for the error bound of the proposed ARMAr-LASSO estimator hold with high probability.
-The bounds used in the proof of Theorem~\ref{theo:PrAB} put implicit limits on the divergence rate of $n_T$ relative to $T$ (see Lemmas~\ref{lemma1} and~\ref{lemma2} in Supplement~\ref{theo:PrAB_Proof}).
+Theorem~\ref{theo:PrA} establishes that the inequalities we need for the error bound of the proposed ARMAr-LASSO estimator hold with high probability.
+The bounds used in the proof of Theorem~\ref{theo:PrA} put implicit limits on the divergence rate of $n_T$ relative to $T$.
 The term $\sqrt{\text{log($T$)}}$ is chosen arbitrarily as a sequence that grows slowly as $T\rightarrow\infty$.
 However, we can use any sequence that tends to infinity sufficiently slowly.
 For example,~\cite{ADAMEK2023} use $\text{log}(\text{log}(T))$ to derive properties of the LASSO in a high-dimensional time series model under weak sparsity.
-Note that the importance of inequality ($b$) stems from the role of $\widehat{\pmb\gamma_i}$ in the estimation of ARMA coefficients (see~ \citealp{brockwell2002}, ch.
-5).
-We introduce an assumption on the ``restricted'' positive definiteness of the covariance matrix of the predictors, which allows us to generalize subsequent results to the high-dimensional framework.
+We introduce the assumption on the ``restricted'' positive definiteness of the covariance matrix of the predictors, which allows us to generalize subsequent results to the high-dimensional framework.

+\begin{rem} The concentration arguments in Theorem~\ref{theo:PrA} are based on the NED-mixingale framework of~\cite{ADAMEK2023}, which allows for very general forms of temporal dependence, random regressors, and only finite moment assumptions.
+This choice is particularly suited to our projection-based and potentially misspecified regression setting with lagged dependent variables and estimated components.
+Sharper deviation bounds, and hence more aggressive tuning rates, could be obtained under stronger structural assumptions using, for example, the functional dependence approach of~\cite{WuWu2016} or Fuk-Nagaev type inequalities for $\tau$- or $s$-mixing processes as in~\cite{Babii2024}.
+These alternatives, however, require additional restrictions on mixing rates, tail behavior, and the design structure.
+We therefore favor the more general framework of~\cite{ADAMEK2023}, which yields slightly more conservative but broadly valid theoretical guarantees.